 - Direct 1-on-1 interviews with individual members of your target audience, both those who like and dislike your brand

-- The reading of textbooks to gain personal knowledge about your industry so that we can write content from our own hearts, since authenticity can’t be faked
+- The reading of textbooks to gain personal knowledge about your industry so that I can write content from my own heart, since authenticity can’t be faked

 - Statistical information from analytical software (such as Google Analytics), to gain insight on why people may be bouncing off from your site and not converting into paying followers

-- Counter-intuitive social experiments on social media to gain blind psychological data about your target audience from what we can analyze about their reactions, and what that means for the content that we should produce for you
+- Counter-intuitive social experiments on social media to gain blind psychological data about your target audience from what I can analyze about their reactions, and what that means for the content that I should produce for you

 Market research is key to effective content marketing, while effective content marketing is key to your business’s success online.